A roof over your head is pretty essential when it comes to living. Don’t worry, we’ve got you covered.

 The first-year experience within residence halls — six are freshman-only — involves frequent social activities, not to mention easy access to a support community.
 There are more than 40 resident assistants, graduate resident directors and professional staff members who will become actively involved with you, helping in your social and educational transition to the university.

-VCU also offers first-year students the chance to live in residential villages where you’ll be next door or down the hall from students with similar interests or majors.
-In these villages — Artist’s Colony, Doctor’s Lounge, The Boardroom and Clinical Corner — you’ll experience faculty presentations, participate in field trips, take part in movie nights and guest lectures, and easily form study groups with your neighbors.
+VCU also offers first-year students the chance to live in living-learning communities where you’ll be next door or down the hall from other students with similar interests or majors.
+Theme communities, include the Artist Colony, Women in Leadership, Ecovillage, Mosaic, Engage and Lavender House, will allow you to experience faculty presentations, participate in field trips, take part in movie nights and guest lectures, and easily form study groups with your neighbors.

 Students residing in any of these freshman halls are required to purchase a VCU Dining Services meal plan.
 Unless indicated otherwise, all halls are located on the Monroe Park Campus.